ccampbell/sublime-goto-window/README.md

 ## Note

-There is a bug that prevents this from actually working natively using Sublime Text.
+There is a bug that prevents this from actually working natively using Sublime Text APIs.
 See https://github.com/SublimeTextIssues/Core/issues/444 for more information.

 I haven't been able to test it on Windows, but there are workarounds in place